Sandpiper

-Sandpipers are a large family, Scolopacidae, of waders.
-They include many species called sandpipers, as well as those called by names such as curlew and snipe.
-The majority of these species eat small invertebrates picked out of the mud or soil.
-Different lengths of bills enable different species to feed in the same habitat, particularly on the coast, without direct competition for food.
+Scolopacidae is a large family of shorebirds, or waders, which mainly includes many species known as sandpipers, but also others such as woodcocks, curlews, and snipes.
+Most of these species eat small invertebrates picked out of the mud or soil.
+There is no evidence that different lengths of bills enable multiple species to feed in the same habitat, particularly on the coast, without direct competition for food.
+On sandy beaches, species with different bill lengths feed on the only abundant invertebrate, such as mole crabs Emerita.

 Sandpipers have long bodies and legs, and narrow wings.
-Most species have a narrow bill, but otherwise the form and length are quite variable.
+Most species have a narrow bill, but the form and length are variable.
 They are small to medium-sized birds, measuring 12 to 66 cm in length.
 The bills are sensitive, allowing the birds to feel the mud and sand as they probe for food.
 They generally have dull plumage, with cryptic brown, grey, or streaked patterns, although some display brighter colours during the breeding season.

-Most species nest in open areas, and defend their territories with aerial displays.
+Most species nest in open areas and defend their territories with aerial displays.
 The nest itself is a simple scrape in the ground, in which the bird typically lays three or four eggs.
 The young of most species are precocial.

 Taxonomy

 The family Scolopacidae was introduced (as Scolopacea) by the French polymath Constantine Samuel Rafinesque in 1815.
 The family contains 98 extant or recently extinct species divided into 15 genera.
 For more details, see the article List of sandpiper species.

+The following genus-level cladogram of the Scolopacidae is based on a study by David Černý and Rossy Natale that was published in 2022.

 Evolution

-The early fossil record is scant for a group that was probably present at the non-avian dinosaur's extinction.
+The early fossil record is scant for a group that was probably present at the non-avian dinosaurs' extinction.
 "Totanus" teruelensis (Late Miocene of Los Mansuetos (Spain) is sometimes considered a scolopacid – maybe a shank – but may well be a larid; little is known of it.

 Paractitis has been named from the Early Oligocene of Saskatchewan (Canada), while Mirolia is known from the Middle Miocene at Deiningen in the Nördlinger Ries (Germany).
 Most living genera would seem to have evolved throughout the Oligocene to Miocene with the waders perhaps a bit later; see the genus accounts for the fossil record.

 In addition there are some indeterminable remains that might belong to extant genera or their extinct relatives: